APPENDIX - Fringe Spacing Geometry Module

 Sensitivity to Erin's position

 The orientation match holds to within 10° for Erin bearings from ~140° to ~160° (a ±10° range).
 This ±10° sweep corresponds to effective centroid uncertainty (storm center vs. aloft scattering centroid): the physically relevant source direction may be offset by Δθ from the storm's geometric center, and the sweep bounds that uncertainty rather than post-hoc tuning.
 The match is not fine-tuned to Erin's exact position.
-However, the closest match (4.5°) occurs specifically near the proxy bearing of 149.7°.
+However, the tightest observed match (4.5°) occurs near the proxy bearing of 149.7°.

 Why this is a second independent constraint